alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    ![](images/1st_logon_putty.png)

-3. Log into Putty with your `username` (`firstname.lastname`) and `password`.

-    Note that **the cursor will not move** while you are typing your password!

-4. Once you have confirmed log in, you can close this window.

-   **NOTE:** Be careful not to close the browser when you close the tab in the remote desktop!

-5. Run the "Shared VM (Desktop)" app.
+3. Run the "Shared VM (Desktop)" app.
 Verify using MFA, then login with:

    `firstname.lastname@turingsafehaven.ac.uk` and `password`.